AJGreaves/thehouseofmouse/README.md

 - The brand colours for this project were chosen because the two shades of pink and two shades of grey are taken from the felt mice ears and standard body color.
 This helps to pull the colours of the site together with the product photographs.

-The blue was chosen to provide a highlighting contrast for links, prices and important buttons for the user such as "add to cart" and "checkout now".
+- The blue was chosen to provide a highlighting contrast for links, prices and important buttons for the user such as "add to cart" and "checkout now".

 ### Styling

-- Subtle box shadowing and curved was applied to elements that needed a little extra emphasis and style.
+- Subtle box shadowing and curved corners were applied to elements that needed a little extra emphasis and style.
 For example on product images, cart summary and form wrappers.
-- In cases when the an is clickable, for example product images or call to action buttons the shadow size is increased and animated when the user hovers over that element, this was done to make the area more tempting to click.
+- In cases where an area is clickable, for example product images or call to action buttons, the shadow size is increased and animated when the user hovers over that element, this was done to make the area more tempting to click.
 - Curved corner styling was chosen for its friendly feel, and as it is a common stylistic choice of bootstrap it blends well with styles used from that library on this project.

 ## Wireframes